HWR-Translue-Collab/Translue-Collab/README.md

 If you're having trouble, refer to [this tutorial](https://realpython.com/jupyter-notebook-introduction/) on using Jupyter notebooks.

 ## Documentation

+An overview on the documented aspects of this collaboration can be found [here](documentation/Documentation.md).

+Overall, the provided documentation consists of:
 - [Artifacts](/documentation/artifacts/)
 - [Meeting Notes](/documentation/meeting_notes/)
 - [Research](/documentation/research/)